 This experience contrasted with that of my Asian friends.
 I briefly had a Korean friend over once.
 I was shocked at how my Chinese housekeeper Stephanie (she preferred this name to her Chinese name) insisted on casually engaging my Korean friend in conversation in Chinese, even though my Korean friend barely understood a word beyond “nihao“.
 Stephanie just kept going.
-With me, Browny McBrownface, it took a months for Stephanie to warm up to that level.
-(She insisted on the name Stephanie even well past that point… she preferred it for reasons personal to her.)
+With me, Browny McBrownface, it took months for Stephanie to warm up to that level.

 In Egypt, we use different names for random strangers: Jo is Anna, and I’m Youssef.
 Briefly, we tried being different nationalities as well: Jo was Canadian Vietnamese, and I was… British Palestinian.

 Here in Egypt, while I look slightly Egyptian, I also really don’t.
 My hair is straighter.
 I carry myself differently to Egyptian men, I’ve noticed.
-We cover up and don’t dress fancily, but the style is obviously different to the local casual style.
+We cover up and don’t dress fancily, but the style is obviously different from the local casual style.
 (Plus, it doesn’t help that we’re wearing Patagonia, Lululemon and Nike.
 Don’t judge us.)
-At best, I can hope to be considered a “expat Egyptian/Arab who has returned here for good times with loads of money”.
-Jo of course has a more uphill battle with her Asian face, but also has the advantage that people are much friendlier and more likely to talk to women.
+At best, I can hope to be considered an “ex-pat Egyptian/Arab who has returned here for good times with loads of money”.
+Jo, of course, has a more uphill battle with her Asian face but also has the advantage that people are much friendlier and more likely to talk to women.
 (She made most of our Egyptian friends.)

 Pretending to be Palestinian